In this article, I will be going over how to choose a survival knife and what factors to consider when purchasing a survival knife.

 We’ve used a lot of survival knives, and we’ve discovered that 9-11 inches is the perfect blade length.
 The video below will show you a fixed blade guide.

 A fixed blade knife outlasts a folding knife in terms of durability and dependability.
 Though I enjoy a good folder for Everyday Carry (EDC), a fixed blade has an advantage when it comes to meeting the demands of a survival situation.

 A joint of some type is a flaw.
 Choose a knife that is best suited for punching, slicing, thrusting, prying, and vigorous cutting to reduce the chance of damaging or destroying your main survival resource.

-Your survival knife should not only be a fixed blade, but it should also be FULL TANG.
+Your survival knife should not only be a fixed blade, but it should also be a FULL TANG.
 The term “full tang” refers to the fact that the blade and handle are made from a single piece of metal.
 For a more secure grip, scales or grips are usually attached to the handle part.
-A full tang knife is much more durable than a half tang, push tang, or rat-tail tang knife.
+A full tang knife is much more durable than a half-tang, push-tang, or rat-tail tang knife.

 Partially tang knife blades can loosen and grow “play” in the handle over time, particularly when performing demanding tasks like batoning, prying, and chopping.
 When a partial tang blade separates from the handle, it can be difficult (and dangerous) to use effectively.